What’s the best way to handle global warming? By purchasing a swim spa, obviously.

-Swim spas aren’t just for relaxation.
+Joking aside, swim spas aren’t just for cooling down and relaxation.
 They can also be great for exercise, especially for individuals with arthritis or joint issues — or just anyone who prefers swimming to stay in shape.

 Most importantly, swim spas are much more compact than a pool, meaning some are a good choice for a small yard, deck, or patio while others are big enough for that spa party with all your friends.
 And since swim spas are heated, you can use them all year long.